-KEYWORDS: Allergy, asthma, bronchial responsiveness, cluster analysis, latent class modelling, wheeze t is widely accepted that childhood asthma comprises several distinct disorders, characterised by the common symptom of wheeze [1-4].
-Distinguishing between these disorders is clinically important, since aetiology, pathophysiology, potential for therapy and outcome may differ [1, 5, 6].
-Similarly, it has been emphasised that, although some children with chronic cough might suffer from a variant form of asthma, "lumping" together all chronic coughers under the term "cough-variant asthma" is probably wrong [7].
+It is widely accepted that childhood asthma comprises several distinct disorders, characterized by the common symptom of wheeze [1-4].
+Distinguishing between these disorders is clinically important since aetiology, pathophysiology, potential for therapy and outcome may differ [1, 5-7].
+Similarly, it has been emphasised that, although some children with chronic cough might suffer from a variant form of asthma, "lumping" together all chronic coughers under the term "cough variant asthma" is probably wrong [8].

 Obstructive airway diseases clearly have multiple dimensions which involve atopy, disordered lung function, airway responsiveness and a variety of symptoms.
-Despite this, traditional phenotype definitions have used simple distinctions, such as a clinical classification into "exclusive viral wheeze" triggered only by colds and "multiple-trigger wheeze" triggered also by other factors [8], or a retrospective classification by symptom history into "early transient", "persistent" and "late-onset" wheeze [2, 3].
-Since they are limited to single dimensions, such phenotype definitions embody an arbitrary element and may not properly reflect underlying disease processes.
+Despite this, traditional phenotype definitions have used simple distinctions, such as a clinical classification into "exclusive viral wheeze" triggered only by colds and "multiple trigger wheeze" triggered also by other factors [9], or a retrospective classification by symptom history into "early transient", "persistent" and "late-onset" wheeze [2, 3, 7].
+Because they are limited to single dimensions, such phenotype definitions embody an arbitrary element and may not properly reflect underlying disease processes.
 Furthermore, it is unclear how the different sets of phenotype labels relate to each other and whether they identify similar entities.
 For instance, is "exclusive viral wheeze" the same condition as "early transient wheeze"?
-An agreed system of classification that appropriately reflects underlying disease processes and, potentially, therapeutic responses is still lacking.
-It has been proposed that statistical methods which can account for multiple dimensions of airway disease may facilitate the identification of relevant phenotypes [9].
+We still lack an agreed system of classification that appropriately reflects underlying disease processes and, potentially, therapeutic responses.
+It has been proposed that statistical methods which can account for multiple dimensions of airway disease may facilitate the identification of relevant phenotypes [10].